cpeditor/cpeditor.github.io/content/docs/preferences/code-edit/_index.md

 ### Enable Vim emulation

-If enabled, code editor will emulate vim behaviour.
-In vim emulation, Control Key such as <kbd>Ctrl+N</kbd> will not be intercepted by CP Editor but by Code Editor.
-We provide some custom commands that can perform various tasks like opening new tab, running testcases etc. [Here](#custom-vim-commands) is a list of all supported custom vim commands.
+If enabled, the code editor will emulate vim behaviour.
+In vim emulation, control keys such as <kbd>Ctrl+N</kbd> will be handled by the vim layer instead of CP Editor's default key bindings.
+We provide some custom commands that can perform various tasks like opening new tabs, running test cases, etc. [Here](#custom-vim-commands) is a list of all supported custom vim commands.

-### Vim configuration
+### Vim Configuration

 The configuration to use in vim mode.
-The list of all supported vim commands are listed [here](#vim-commands)
+The list of all supported vim commands is [here](#vim-commands).

 ### Vim Commands

 #### Supported Features

-Most of supported commands can be followed by motion command or executed in visual mode, work with registers or can be prefixed with number of repetitions.
+Most supported commands can be followed by a motion command or executed in visual mode, work with registers, or be prefixed with a number of repetitions.

-Here is list of emulated commands with description where it can diverge from Vim in functionality.
+Here is a list of emulated commands with notes where behaviour can diverge from Vim.

 #### Modes